solarcaratuva/solarcaratuva.github.io/Embedded/onboarding.md

 - The project will be a short exercise where new members can interact with the Embedded codebase.
 - Every individual should complete their own project (but can ask others for help); this will probably be the only time you work on a project completely independently while on the team.
-- Specific directions / goals will be given in person.

 **Directions** TODO xxx
 1. Open the *Rivanna3* project on your computer, switch branches to the `onboarding_project` branch (`git checkout onboarding_project`)